-OMB Control No.: Expiration Date:
+OMB Control No.: 0970-0485

+Expiration Date: 09/30/2019

+[BEGIN SURVEY USING AUDIO AND TEXT DISPLAY]

 For your convenience, this survey has the ability to present question and answer choices using audio.
 Please select 1 to continue playing the audio or select 2 to turn the audio off.
 You will be given another opportunity to change your selection before the main part of the survey begins: